liviux/k8s-cluster-oci-rpi4/README.md

 After you've cloned the repo, go to oci/terraform.tfvars and edit all values with the ones from your notes file.
 This build uses the great terraform configuration files from this repo of [garutilorenzo](https://github.com/garutilorenzo/k3s-oci-cluster) (using version 2.2; if you have errors running all of this, you should check what changed in this repo since v2.2, or 01.02.23).
 You can read [here](https://github.com/garutilorenzo/k3s-oci-cluster#pre-flight-checklist) if you want to customize your configuration and edit the _main.tf_ file.
 This is the diagram that garutilorenzo made and how your deployment will look like (this tutorial is without Longhorn and with ingress controller set as Traefik):
 ![diagram](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/j55a7depvbo0yz0n03tp.png)
 _*note_ - I've got some problems with clock of WSL2 not being synced to Windows clock.
-And provisioning didn't worked so if you receive clock errors too, verify your time with `date `command, if out of sync just run `sudo hwclock -s`.
+And provisioning didn't worked so if you receive clock errors too, verify your time with `date`command, if out of sync just run `sudo hwclock -s` or `sudo ntpdate time.windows.com`.
 Now just run `terraform plan` and then `terraform apply`.
 If everything was ok you should have your resources created.

 When the script finishes save the outputs (or you can find the values in OCI):